-The bullet point icon in the bottom left lets you turn the legend display on and off.
-If you compare the two above screen captures, the legend is on in the first and off in the second.
+The bullet point icon on the bottom left lets you turn the legend display on and off.
+If you compare the right side of the two above screen captures, the legend is turned on in the first, and is turned off in the second.

 Adding Another Visualization

-To add another visualization to the dashboard, click Add in the menu at the top.
+To add another visualization to the dashboard, click Add in the menu at the top (to the right of Save).
 That brings up the same Add Panels box as shown earlier.
-This time, let’s add a new visualization.
-Click on the bottom right Create New Visualization button to do so.
+This time let’s add a new visualization.
+Click on the bottom right “Create New Visualization” button to do so.

 That brings up the following screen, which we’ve seen before (Part 2 of this blog series).